How to file for disability, Filing for SSI

-Social Security Disability Status
+Disability Requirements, Disability Status

 How is the Determination for Disability made by Social Security?

 How is the determination for disability made by the social security administration?
-The process used by the social security administration in both programs (SSD, or social security disability, and SSI, also known as supplemental security income) follows the following steps:
+The process used by the social security administration in both programs (SSD, or Social Security Disability, and SSI, also known as supplemental security income) follows the following steps:

-A) online (not a preferred option since it does not allow for one-to-one contact with a social security representative who can directly answer questions and ALSO since many claims will be concurrent--meaning for both social security disability and SSI--and an SSI disability application cannot be filed online),
+A) online (not a preferred option since it does not allow for one-to-one contact with a social security representative who can directly answer questions and ALSO since many claims will be concurrent--meaning for both Social Security Disability and SSI--and an SSI disability application cannot be filed online),

 2. The disability claim will be transferred to DDS (disability determination services) where it will be assigned to a disability examiner.
 The examiner will request all applicable records (medical records, school records, testing records, and, in some cases, employment records) and once these records have arrived the examiner will begin processing the case.